-If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for years before having the courage to stop, rethink, and then – gulp – start over again.
+If you jump in blind and create a website that doesn’t work, you’ll spend $1500 to $5000 and struggle for months (years for some folks) before having the courage to stop, rethink, and then start over.

 Or worse, throw in the towel and give up on your dreams.

 Why not just get the guide now, do it right the first time, and maximize your chances of success?

 Let me also add that the information in The Coaching Website Guide isn’t random advice that’s littered around the Web.
 It’s from almost 20 years of in-the-trenches work with coaches.